dalehurley/education/19-gemini-integration.md

 - ✅ **Long context**: 2M tokens for Ultra and Pro
 - ✅ **Fast responses**: Flash model is extremely fast

-### When to Use GPT-5
+### When to Use GPT-4o

+- ✅ General-purpose applications
-- ✅ Complex reasoning and planning
+- ✅ Best ecosystem and third-party integrations
-- ✅ Best function calling reliability
+- ✅ Reliable function calling
+- ✅ Strong reasoning capabilities
-- ✅ Mature ecosystem and tooling
+- ✅ Mature tooling and documentation
-- ✅ Structured outputs with JSON schema

 ### When to Use Claude